dannystaple/dannystaple.github.io/_posts/2008-06-02-power-and-data-transmission.md

 * Scales through voltages based on a resistance.
 * Done properly is still compatible with non POE devices.
 * Been used in the field for a while.
-* Uses very common and cheap Ethernet Rj45 plugs, and standard Cat5 cabling.
+* Uses common and cheap Ethernet Rj45 plugs, and standard Cat5 cabling.

 ### Cons
-* done very cheaply it is not compatible with non POE devices.
+* done cheaply it is not compatible with non POE devices.
 * The voltage selection seems to only be negotiable at start up, and cannot adapt to device requirements like the Greenplug.
 * May not be compatible with gigabit Ethernet apart from high end range.
 * Ethernet network may not be available (but in my case it is).